himanshu3jul/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data - Course Project

 This is the project for the Getting and Cleaning Data Coursera course.
-The R script, `run_analysis.R`, does the following:
+Before running the script, please download required packages resharep2 and plyr.
+The script, `run_analysis.R`, does the following:

 1. Download the dataset
 2. Loads the activity and feature info